 How to discover Florence in a day by foot, including some hidden jewels, off the beaten path.
-An interactive Google map will make it easier to follow your path.
+Includes an interactive Google map.

 Let me tell you before hand: visiting Florence in a day is possible, but this wonderful town would deserve more than one day of your Italian itinerary.
 But if you have to rush, here is a walking itinerary to have a glimpse of Florence in just a day.

 Some quick notes before we start our Florence in a day tour:

 - This is a very long tour, and you do need one full day.
 My suggestion is to get to Florence the day before, spend the night there and start early in the morning.

 - Florence is easy to walk, and I think it is a really enjoyable way to discover it.
 However, if you get tired or if the weather is not perfect, you can use the convenient public transportation network. click here for the timetables and routes

 - This Florence in a day walking itinerary doesn’t include any visit to the awesome museum you can find in Florence.
 You will miss Uffizi, Palazzo Vecchio, Accademia, Bargello.
 You should plan a second day in Florence if you wish to visit them.